FAQ

 All Youth Action Lab grant types are created by youth and for youth.
 This funding addresses the lack of opportunities for youth in Africa and Europe to collaborate, cooperate, develop, implement and scale up their own initiatives.
 It is designed to support young people to be more engaged, empowered and connected.
 The grant aims to nurture organisations’ stability, resilience, financial security and organisational capacity with the result aimed at showing impact created at community level with a distinct scale-up potential.

-Entrepreneurship Grants focus on youth-led actions that address a three-fold selection of key challenges young people face around the world in their economic participation and taking control of their own future i.e. skills development opportunities, growth of youth-led (social) enterprises, and an enabling environment for young entrepreneurs.
+Entrepreneurship Grants focus on youth-led actions that address a three-fold selection of key challenges young people face around the world in their economic participation and taking control of their own future i.e. skills development opportunities, responsible growth of youth-led social enterprises, and an enabling environment for young entrepreneurs.

-During the first Call for Proposal in 2025, the focus will be on the first topic: SKILLS DEVELOPMENT!
-We ask interested youth organisations or (social) enterprises to submit their ideas to advance meaningful skills development opportunities for young people!
+During the second Call for Proposal in 2025, the focus will be on the second topic: The responsible growth of youth-led social enterprises that combines its social or environmental mission with income-generating activities.
+We ask interested youth organisations or social enterprises to submit their ideas to advance meaningful skills development opportunities for young people!

-This grant will also allow you to meet grantees from the three other grant types at the Annual Link & Learn events and through the Power2Voices online platform (accessible beyond the grant period)!
+This grant will also allow you to meet grantees from the three other grant types at the Annual Link & Learn events and through the Power2Voices online platform!
 Some more good news?
 Our application and reporting mechanisms are designed in a way that make sense to youth initiatives.
-Read the full [funding manual – available soon] for more information.
+Read the full for more information.

 To apply for Entrepreneurship Grants, your organization must meet the following requirements: